 The LCR is intended to promote short-term resilience in a bank's liquidity risk profile as measured over a 30 calendar-day period of significant stress.
-The ratio is defined as the amount of High Quality Liquid Assets (HQLA) that could be used to raise liquidity during the 30-day stress period, measured against the total volume of net cash outflows arising during the 30-day stress period from actual and contingent exposures.
-The LCR also takes into account potential maturity mismatches between contractual outflows and inflows during the 30 day stress period.
+The ratio is defined as the amount of High-Quality Liquid Assets (HQLA) that could be used to raise liquidity during the 30-day stress period, measured against the total volume of net cash outflows arising during the 30-day stress period from actual and contingent exposures.
+The LCR also takes into account potential maturity mismatches between contractual outflows and inflows during the 30-day stress period.

-Deutsche Bank (DB), a banking group domiciled in Germany1, is currently required to be compliant with the LCR as outlined in the "Commission Delegated Regulation (EU) 2015/61 of October 10, 2014 to supplement Regulation (EU) No 575/2013 of the European Parliament and the Council with regard to Liquidity coverage requirements for Credit Institutions" and the corrigendum to "Regulation (EU) No 575/2013 of the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms and amending regulation (EU) No 648/2012", published on November 30, 2013.
+Deutsche Bank (DB), a banking group domiciled in Germany, is currently required to be compliant with the LCR as outlined in the "Commission Delegated Regulation (EU) 2015/61 of October 10, 2014 to supplement Regulation (EU) No 575/2013 of the European Parliament and the Council with regard to Liquidity coverage requirements for Credit Institutions" and the corrigendum to "Regulation (EU) No 575/2013 of the European Parliament and the Council with regard to concil with regard to the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms and amending regulation (EU) No 648/2012", published on November 30, 2013.